alexbol99/flatten-boolean-op/README.md

 - Define input, call `.algo` method to define query and use `.pipe` to attach input to the query

 Algorithm accepts input as an array to 3 elements: two polygon operands and boolean operation code.
-Polygon operand is JSON object, which is array of arrays if edges, representing each face.
+Polygon operand is JSON object, which is array of arrays of edges, representing each face.
 Polygon JSON object may be obtained using build-in `polygon.toJSON()` method.<br/>
 Algorithmia client calls JSON.serialize(), submits query to the algorithmia server and returns promise.
 Boolean operation code is one of `Flatten.BOOLEAN_UNION, Flatten.BOOLEAN_SUBTRACT, Flatten.BOOLEAN_INTERSECT` constants.